 1. Financial aid programs funded by the institution itself are intended to supplement the various federal, state, and private donor financial aid programs administered by the institution.

-b. in the case of a day student, the cost of tuition for the academic year.
+b. in the case of an off-campus student, the cost of tuition/fees for the academic year.

 3. Generally, students shall not be awarded financial aid in excess of their determined financial need.
-Students who do not demonstrate financial need and are eligible for tuition remission shall be eligible for only one other scholarship in addition to the tuition remission (not to exceed $3,000).
 Exchange scholarship recipients through the Council for Christian Colleges & Universities or the Council of Independent Colleges (CIC) shall not be eligible for any institutional scholarships beyond their exchange scholarship.

 5. Federal regulation requires that a student must be making satisfactory academic progress regardless of whether he or she has previously received Title IV aid.